Delegated Information Provision: Conclusions

 In the baseline case of $S$-shaped experimenter preferences, MIC experiments are fully characterized as double censorship experiments.
 These reveal low states, pool an intermediate region to an interior atom, and pool high states to a top atom.
 Crucially, full delegation produces upper censorship (pooling all sufficiently high states), which is itself an extreme case of double censorship.
 Yet, we show that the designer always strictly prefers a nontrivial double-censorship restriction to full delegation.

-The key takeaway is that profitable restrictions reallocate informativeness across states to discipline persuasion: sacrificing some precision in intermediate states relaxes the experimenter's incentives to censor high states, yielding a strict gain for the designer.
+The key takeaway is that the designer can protect the decision maker from some unwanted persuasion, while retaining the benefits of information provision.
+Optimal restrictions reallocate informativeness across states to discipline persuasion: sacrificing some precision in intermediate states relaxes the experimenter's incentives to censor high states, yielding a strict gain for the designer.

+We show how our results can be applied in the context of recommender systems and rationalize privacy constraints to steer the tension between information provision and persuasion by a biased experimenter.